trstlabs/intento/docs/docs/actions/frontend-integration.md

 description: How to integrate automation into your interchain dApp
 ---

-## TrustlessJS
+## IntentoJS

-We've built a JS framework called [TrustlessJS](https://npmjs.com/package/trustlessjs) to submit actions to the chain.
+We've built a JS framework called [IntentoJS](https://npmjs.com/package/intentojs) to submit actions to the chain.
 It contains a message registry that you can use to encode and decode protobuf messages that Intento supports, including CosmWasm and Osmosis messages.
 An implementation is [TriggerPortal](https://triggerportal.zone).

 An example of submitting an MsgSubmitAction in typescript.
 A label is optional but recommended to keep track an overview of the actions.